Natural resources of Kosovo

 Natural resources are abundant in Kosovo.
-Kosovo is mainly rich in lignite and mineral resources such as: coal, zinc, lead, silver and chromium but also productive agricultural land.
+Kosovo is mainly rich in lignite and mineral resources such as: coal, zinc, lead, silver and chromium, but also with productive agricultural land.
 Kosovo is also rich in forests, rivers, mountains and soil; Kosovo is especially rich in coal, being aligned among European countries as the third with the largest coal reserves.
 Kosovo possesses around 14,700 billion tons of lignite in reserves, which aligns Kosovo as the country with the fifth largest lignite reserves in the world.

 Natural resources through history

 Natural resources in Kosovo were once the "backbone of industry".
 However, output is currently low due to insufficient investments in equipment.
 Among these natural resources that were previously important in the Kosovo economy were minerals and metals such as: lignite, aluminum, chrome, magnesium, nickel, lead, zinc, and several different construction materials.

 Kosovo was historically a mining district for the former Yugoslavia.
 The industrial complex Trepça in Mitrovica "was the largest mining operation in the former Yugoslavia".
 During the time of Yugoslavia, Kosovo possessed 50% of all of Yugoslavia's nickel reserves, 36% of lignite, 48% of lead and zinc reserves, 47% of the magnesium reserves, and 32.4% of kaolinite reserves.
 During this time, mining was Kosovo's growth engine; however, the sector faced a decline from the 1990s.
 Even prior to Yugoslavia, the region's natural resources were explored and extracted.
 During the reign of King Milutin (mid 14th century) the mine in Novo Brdo was considered the richest mine with silver in the Balkans, while the other two mines in Kosovo after Artana were Trepça and Janjevo.
 During the mid 14th and 15th century, Artana was the heart of the local economy, it was known as the city of silver and gold.
 Due its enormous importance, it was also highly protected and was the last city to fall in the hands of the Ottomans during the invasion in the 15th century.

 Data from 1931 to 1998 show that total production by the industrial complex Trepça during this time was: